aspeakman/SolisControl/README.md

 Includes a Python package **soliscontrol** which has modules for controlling a Solis inverter using the Solis Cloud API.
 This can be used to view key inverter parameters and to set daily charge times (within a cheap rate period) or discharge times (within a peak rate period).
+It will also check that times are synchronised with the inverter and that charge currents do not exceed the configured maxima.

 The project also includes **solis_flux_times** a [pyscript](https://hacs-pyscript.readthedocs.io/en/latest/) Home Assistant app specifically for use with the [Octopus Flux](https://octopus.energy/smart/flux/) tariff (for details see below).